 The following is a guest post by Kyle Byron.
-If you’re interested in submitting an article, please refer to out contribution guidelines.

 I‘m a nutritionist in Toronto who includes personal training as part of his services.
 I’ve been doing this for seven years.
 I’ve worked successfully with over 1,300 clients and spoken at all the big banks and many other corporations.
 So you might call me an expert.

 Fortunately, you can learn from my mistakes and have better client relationships.
 Here are four stories about mismanaging clients.

 1. Taking on the personal training client who wasn’t ready.

 This client was quite obese when he hired me.
 He said he would do anything to get the job done.
 In fact, he was already working with a therapist, a chiropractor, a financial planner, and more.
 So obviously he was cool with receiving coaching (this is very important to figure out before you take someone on).